apigee/edge-gcp/multinode-autoscale/jinja/README.md

 ## Troubleshootig

-It uses ansible based scripts for multi node installation and there can be cases where the instances doesnt get up after 15 - 30 minutes.
+It uses ansible based scripts for multi node installation and there can be cases where the edge doesnt get installed even after 15 - 30 minutes.
 It may require additional diaganosis on what may have gone wrong in installation.

 - Check if apigee-edge.yaml properties are correct.
 Check if private key, public key, repo user, repo password and  license files are set correctly.
 - ssh to management server box which will be typically the vm with name "RESOUCE-NAME"-apigee-mgmt